Claims and Counterclaims Examples

 Permissive Counterclaims:

 Permissive counterclaims are counterclaims that are not compulsory.
-These claims can be about anything as long as it is the defendant suing the same plaintiff.
-Bringing a permissive counterclaim will usually be allowed unless the original claim is a court of limited jurisdiction, such as a federal court.
-From the example above, the claim that Delia brought against Patti for the damage to the truck would be a permissive counterclaim, and would likely be allowed to be brought unless Patti filed in a court with limited jurisdiction.
+These claims can be about anything as long as the defendant is suing the same plaintiff.
+A permissive counterclaim will usually be allowed unless the original claim is in a court of limited jurisdiction, such as a federal court.
+From the example above, Delia’s claim against Patti for the damage to the truck would be a permissive counterclaim.
+It would likely be allowed to be brought unless Patti filed in a court with limited jurisdiction.

 How to Bring a Counterclaim: